antor44/Audio-Transcription/README.md

 ```bash
 ./WhisperLive_server.sh docker trt --model large-v2 --multilingual --port 9091
 ```

+**Q: Are connections to the server secure?
+Is it safe to use the extension from the Internet to connect to my server?**

+**A:** The extension uses the WhisperLive server, which before the latest versions only supported WebSockets without secure connections (`ws://`), meaning both audio clips and transcribed texts are transmitted unencrypted.
+For now, there are no plans to support secure connections natively due to the added complexity.
+This is not a problem when running on a local server (`localhost`) or within a trusted LAN.
+If security is required for external access, you can connect clients to the server via SSH tunnels, which provides sufficient security.
+Multiple remote clients can connect simultaneously by simply establishing their own individual SSH tunnels to the server.

+**Q: Is there a risk of my system being hacked if I run this server?**

+**A:** I am not a security expert, nor am I familiar with all the methods used to hack systems.
+However, running a program that acts as a server under a standard, non-privileged user account is quite normal, especially on Linux.

+Keep in mind that modern computers are always connected to the internet in some capacity.
+The WhisperLive server operates like any standard network service, listening on a specific IP address and port.
+Simply running this type of server locally does not inherently add significant insecurity to your system.

+If you choose to expose the server to the outside world—which requires extra manual configuration, such as allowing the port through your firewall and setting up port forwarding on your router—anyone on the internet could theoretically connect to it.
+In that scenario, users would only have access to the specific transcription service provided by the program, except in the rare event of unknown bugs or security vulnerabilities within the software itself.

 **Q: What quality of transcription can I expect when using only a low-level processor?**